MicrosoftDocs/bot-docs/articles/overview-how-bot-framework-works.md

 The Bot Connector service connects a bot to one or more channels and handles the message exchange between them.
 This connecting service allows the bot to communicate over many channels without manually designing a specific message for each channel's schema.

 ### Activity
-The Connector uses an `activity` object to exchange information between bot and channel.
+The Bot Connector uses an `activity` object to exchange information between bot and channel.
 Any communication going back and forth is an `activity` of some type.
 Some activities are invisible to the user, such as the notification that the bot has been added to a user's contact list.

 ### Message
 A `message` is the most common type of `activity`.
 A message can be as simple as a text string or contain attachments, interactive elements, and rich cards.
 For example, adding a bot to the user's contact list could trigger the bot to respond with a `message` containing a string saying "Thank you!" and an image of a happy face.